uygary/FuckThisPaperLaunch/README.md

 `MAX_BUY_COUNT_1`
 `MAX_COST_PER_ITEM_1`
 Feel free to change the `ITEM_ENDPOINT_1` setting as well.
 There are some example endpoints in the environment file.
-If you have more items to buy, keep editing or adding new entries for each of these configuration values that end with `2`, `3`, etc.
+If you have more items to buy, keep editing or adding new entries for each of these configuration values that are suffixed with `2`, `3`, etc.

 Update the `IS_TEST_RUN` value to `False` when you're happy with the settings.